 Cozumel is a top dive destination in the Mexican Caribbean, but as much as many visitors would like to, they can't spend their entire trip exploring the reef systems that surround the island.
 Back on land, this island enjoys a slow pace of life that promotes laid back exploration of local terrain.
 Must-see attractions include a boardwalk speckled with monuments detailing important moments in history and a few small Mayan ruins.

-A second location worth considering is Paradise Beach.
-Paradise Beach is located just off Rafael E. Melgar.
+Paradise Beach: Paradise Beach is located just off Rafael E. Melgar.

-Do you like being outdoors?
-You may be happy to find out that the island has a popular nature preserve on it.
+Do you enjoy spending time under the open sky?
+You may be pleased to know the island has an interesting nature preserve on it.

-Cozumel Reef National Park is a nature preserve found within San Miguel, Cozumel.
+Cozumel Reef National Park is a nature preserve located in San Miguel, Cozumel.
 Cozumel Reefs National Park was dubbed a protected area in 1996 and within its barriers are located 85 percent of the island's dive sites.

 |Cozumel Reef National Park||Nature Sanctuary/Wildlife Reserve||0.4 mi.
 West of Downtown San Miguel||Cozumel|

-Although most travelers are drawn by the beautiful coastline, that isn't the only way to experience the area's natural beauty.
-One such example is.
-It is found within the Riviera Maya, Northwest of Cozumel.
+Even though most visitors are drawn by the beautiful water and coastline, that isn't the only way to experience the area's natural beauty.
+The one example is.
+It is located in the Riviera Maya, Northwest of Cozumel.

-Another idea is to go see some of the more popular naturally occurring land formations.
-Other options like these on Cozumel can be seen in the chart below.
+Another idea is to go see some of the more popular area land formations.
+Other options like these on Cozumel are displayed right below.

 |Reef||13.9 mi.
 South-Southwest of Central downtown San Miguel|